Build custom fleet management software

 Incident reporting

 An in-vehicle AI can be used to detect incidents and capture relevant video and pertinent information like time and location.
-It can automatically furnish incident reports for reliable claims resolutions.
+Such fleet maintenance software features can automatically furnish incident reports for reliable claims resolutions.
 Gathered information and documentation can reduce the cost of injury, prevent potential liability, and combat frivolous claims.

 Inspection management

-An electronic inspection system can help you maintain airtight compliance.
+An electronic inspection system can help you maintain airtight compliance and improve risk management.
 Drivers record inspection results in an app or web browser, after which the fleet manager can schedule repairs.
 The driver can mark the issue as resolved after the repairs are completed.
 The road-ready vehicle will then operate with a compliant inspection report.

 Now that you’ve selected the features you’d like your system to have, it’s time to actually build the vehicle fleet management software.